ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     * The default option must not be listed as part of the description.
     * If the option is a boolean value, you can use any of the boolean values recognized by Ansible:
       (such as true/false or yes/no).
 Choose the one that reads better in the context of the option.

   :choices:

-    List of option values.
-Should be absent if empty.
+    * List of option values.
+    * Should be absent if empty.

   :type:

     * Specifies the data type that option accepts, must match the ``argspec``.
     * If an argument is ``type='bool'``, this field should be set to ``type: bool`` and no ``choices`` should be specified.

   :aliases:
-    List of option name aliases; generally not needed.
+    * List of optional name aliases.
+    * Generally not needed.

   :version_added:

-    Only needed if this option was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
+    * Only needed if this option was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
-    This is a string, and not a float, i.e. ``version_added: "2.3"``.
+    * This is a string, and not a float, i.e. ``version_added: "2.3"``.

   :suboptions:

-    If this option takes a dict, you can define it here.
-See `azure_rm_securitygroup`, `os_ironic_node` for examples.
+    * If this option takes a dict, you can define it here.
+    * See `azure_rm_securitygroup`, `os_ironic_node` for examples.

 :requirements:

-  List of requirements, and minimum versions (if applicable).
+  * List of requirements(if applicable).
+  * Include minimum versions.

 :notes:

-    Details of any important information that doesn't fit in one of the above sections; for example if ``check_mode`` isn't supported, or a link to external documentation.
+  * Details of any important information that doesn't fit in one of the above sections.
+  * For example if ``check_mode`` isn't supported, or a link to external documentation.

 .. _examples_block: